-The Proposed Rule also modifies the requirement, which applies solely with respect to a U.S. banking entity that serves as sponsor to a foreign public fund, on sales of ownership interests in the fund to employees of the sponsoring banking entity, the issuer or affiliates of such entities.38 Under the proposal, the fund must be sold predominantly to persons other than the sponsoring U.S. banking entity or the issuer (or affiliates of the sponsoring banking entity or issuer), and directors and senior executive officers-rather than all employees-of such entities.39 Employees of such entities who are not directors or senior executive officers therefore could be counted towards the "predominantly sold" condition.
-This modification should simplify the task of monitoring compliance with this condition; however, in light of the expansive definition of "affiliate" for purposes of the Volcker Rule,40 identifying and monitoring compliance with respect to the relevant personnel of "affiliates" of the banking entity and the issuer may continue to be a material compliance burden.
+- the issuer has filed or submitted, with the appropriate regulatory authority in such jurisdiction, offering disclosure documents that are publicly available.65 - solely with respect to a U.S. banking entity that serves as sponsor to the issuer, more than 75 percent-reduced from 85 percent in the 2013 Rule and the Proposal-of the ownership interests in the issuer must be sold to persons other than the sponsoring U.S. banking entity or the issuer (or affiliates of the sponsoring banking entity or issuer), and directors and senior executive officers-rather than all employees, as is the case under the 2013 Rule-of such entities.66 - This modification should simplify the task of monitoring compliance with this condition.
+However, in light of the expansive definition of "affiliate" for purposes of the Volcker Rule,67 identifying and monitoring compliance with respect to the relevant personnel of "affiliates" of the banking entity and the issuer may continue to be a material compliance burden.68